-The University of Houston has a number of resources to support students' mental health and overall wellness, including CoogsCARE and the UH Counseling and Psychological Services (CAPS) offers 24/7 mental health support for all students, addressing various concerns like stress, college adjustment and sadness.
+The University of Houston has a number of resources to support students' mental health and overall wellness, including CoogsCARE and the UH Go App.
+UH Counseling and Psychological Services (CAPS) offers 24/7 mental health support for all students, addressing various concerns like stress, college adjustment and sadness.
 CAPS provides individual and couples counseling, group therapy, workshops and connections to other support services on and off-campus.
-For assistance visit uh.edu/caps, call 713-743-5454, or visit a Let's Talk are daily, informal confidential consultations with CAPS therapists where no appointment or paperwork is needed.
+For assistance visit uh.edu/caps, call 713-743-5454, or visit a Let's Talk location in-person or virtually.
+Let's Talk are daily, informal confidential consultations with CAPS therapists where no appointment or paperwork is needed.